 The roads in Altoona are particularly susceptible to the effects of bad weather.
 Pennsylvania has a pretty distinct topography, and roads tend to be extremely windy, curvy, with steep uphills and downhills.
 There is also a wide variety of roads, from high-speed interstates to very back-country rural roads where there not even painted divider lines between the two lanes.
 As a result, these roads become particularly dangerous during rain, snow, or other inclement weather.

 Trucks in Altoona, and coal trucks in particular, must often navigate narrow and rural roads at night and in inclement weather.
-If you have been injured in a collision with a truck caused by bad weather, consider reaching out to an attorney.
+If you have been injured in a collision with a truck caused by bad weather, consider reaching out to an Altoona personal injury lawyer.

 The initial steps to take after being involved in a truck accident triggered by severe conditions are the same as for every accident: Get to a place of safety and make sure they are okay.
 After that, documenting evidence becomes extremely important.
 Altoona is in a unique area for freeze-thaws, so what could be an extremely icy roadway at the time of a collision may not be hours later, let alone the next day.
 Taking photographs of the scene as soon as possible after an accident could be crucial.